dosbox-staging/dosbox-staging/BUILD.md

 ### Install Dependencies under macOS

-Before installing either, the Xcode tools need to be installed and the license agreed to:
+Before installing either Brew or MacPorts, the Apple's Xcode tools need to be installed and the license agreed to:

 #### Xcode Installation